nashvail/blog/src/pages/blog/js-this-2/index.md

 - nash
 - nash vail
 path: "/blog/js-this-2"
-title: Let’s settle this - Part 2
+title: Let’s settle this - II
 description:
   Can’t we all relate to this?
 At some point ‘this’ has been a thing to think about for almost all JavaScript developers.
 For me, whenever…